 In this way, if you use AdSense, you had better make sure that your site’s SEO is sound.
 We have written previously about how to optimise your website so that it appears on the right searches, and appears high enough on searches for certain keywords that matter to the field in which your business operates.
 If your SEO is not sound, then likely you will find that the ads that AdSense sends to you will be the wrong ones for you, and may even alienate your audience.

 The same applies if you use other ad providers, such as Infolinks and Adsterra.
-These are all designed to send the ads to your site that seem like the best fit – they can only do that if your site helps them, by being clear about its focus, and who it is aimed at.
+These are all designed to send the ads to your site that seem like the best fit — they can only do that if your site helps them by being clear about its focus and who it is aimed at.
+Leverage a strategic asset, such as a revenue growth planning tool, to help you track your investments, monitor ROI, and scale your business faster.

 Affiliate marketing